KFAI: History

 The station went on the air with a 10-watt signal on May 1, 1978, after drawn-out negotiations with the Federal Communications Commission.
 Its first home was in the belfry of Walker Community Church in South Minneapolis.

 In 1984, the transmitter was moved from the roof of the Seward Co-op to the top of the Foshay Tower in downtown Minneapolis and upgraded to 125 watts.
 The studios moved from the church two years later, relocating to the second floor of Butler Drug store on East Lake Street.
 In 1991, new studios were built at Cedar-Riverside near the University of Minnesota, where it operates today.
 A 170-watt West St. Paul translator station was added in 1994 to improve reception on the east side of the metro; it was sold to Hmong Radio Broadcast, LLC in May 2020.

 In March 2007, KFAI's main transmitter moved to the IDS Center, after the new owner of the Foshay Tower evicted all tenants when the complex was redeveloped into a hotel.
 Since November 6, 2007, the station has been operating with an effective radiated power of 900 watts and a height of 247 m above ground.
 This upgrade allows the station to have a stronger signal from the IDS Center, which extends the station's coverage deeper into St. Paul and the southeast suburbs.

 KFAI's programming is targeted to the Twin Cities core communities.
 Three other AMPERS stations exist in Minneapolis-St. Paul: KBEM-FM (jazz), KMOJ (urban), and KUOM (college/eclectic).
 KVSC in St. Cloud, Minnesota, another college station, can also be received by some area residents.

-In mid-2010, KFAI changed its weekday programming schedule to an all-news format from 6 to 10 a.m.
+In mid-2010, KFAI changed its weekday programming schedule to an all-news format from 6 to 10 am.
 The change included the scheduling of The Takeaway, a three-hour syndicated show from Public Radio International (PRI).
 Some longtime listeners and programmers were upset with the change, charging the station with abandoning its volunteer programming model.
 The Takeaway was dropped two years later, after PRI announced the decision to reduce it to a one-hour show.
 In 2017, the station again revamped its programming lineup to become "a different radio station every hour."

 Today, KFAI is known for its eclectic entertainment and public affairs programming that features 89 programs in nine languages, with 84 programs produced locally and in-house.
 Only a handful of programs are produced by outside sources: Democracy Now, Counter Stories and Native Lights (AMPERS), The Conversation with Al McFarlane (Insight News), and rotating features from two area LPFM stations.